 Chia Seeds—The Basics

-Chia, otherwise known as Salvia hispanica L., is a plant species belonging to the mint family that is native to southern Mexico and northern Guatemala.
+Chia, otherwise known as Salvia hispanica L., is a plant species belonging to the mint family native to southern Mexico and northern Guatemala.

 Chia seeds have a very mild, nutty flavor and can absorb up to 10 times their weight in liquid!

-For all you history lovers out there, chia has made an interesting journey to its superfood status of today’s world.
+For all history lovers, chia has made an exciting journey to its superfood status in today's world.

 Let me explain.

-Chia was a common food eaten by the ancient Mayans and Aztecs.
+Chia was a typical food eaten by the ancient Mayans and Aztecs.
 Aztec soldiers used chia during battle and expeditions to provide energy, endurance, and strength.

 Chia was even used as a form of tax payment!
-Most interestingly, chia was used in religious ceremonies as an offering to Aztec Gods.
-Since it was used for religious purposes, chia was banned under the rule of the European conquerors and was re-discovered in the 1990s.
+Interestingly, chia was used in religious ceremonies as an offering to Aztec Gods.
+Since it was used for religious purposes, chia was banned under the European conquerors' rule and rediscovered in the 1990s.

-Fast forward to modern day, chia may no longer have godlike status, but the Aztec and Mayans were on to something because it certainly lives up to its superfood title!
+Fast forward to the modern day, chia may no longer have godlike status, but the Aztecs and Mayans were on to something because it certainly lives up to its superfood title!

 Nutrients Found in Chia Seeds

-Chia contains riboflavin, niacin, and thiamine in amounts that are higher than other seeds.
+Chia contains riboflavin, niacin, and thiamine in higher amounts than other seeds.

 Chia contains calcium, phosphorus, potassium, magnesium, iron, and zinc.

 - Fun Fact: Chia seeds contain a higher concentration of calcium than milk and most dairy products!
-[Absorption may be reduced by phytic acid, but sprouting chia can help decrease this.]
+[Phytic acid may reduce absorption, but sprouting chia can help decrease this.]

 Chia seeds are made up of about 19% protein.
-It is a source of high-quality, complete protein because it contains all 9 essential amino acids, which our bodies cannot make.
-It is highest in glutamine, which is one of the most important nutrients for healthy digestion.
-This protein is well digested by our bodies (upwards of 78.9%), which is similar to casein (88.6%) and beans (77.5%), but higher than rice (59.4%), and wheat (52.7%) proteins.
+It is a source of high-quality, complete protein because it contains all nine essential amino acids, which our bodies cannot make.
+It is highest in glutamine, one of the crucial nutrients for healthy digestion.
+This protein is well digested by our bodies (upwards of 78.9%), which is similar to casein (88.6%) and beans (77.5%) but higher than rice (59.4%), and wheat (52.7%) proteins.

-- Fun Fact: Sprouting chia actually increases their protein content and quality!
+- Fun Fact: Sprouting chia increases their protein content and quality!

 Omega-3 Fatty Acids:

 Chia seeds are the richest plant source of omega-3 fatty acids, specifically alpha-linolenic acid (ALA).
-Eating two tablespoons of chia seeds gives us 4,915 mg of ALA, which is much higher than the daily recommended intake.
-Research has shown that the oil extracted from chia seeds contains several phenolic compounds such as tocopherols, phytosterols and carotenoids.
+Eating two tablespoons of chia seeds gives us 4,915 mg of ALA, much higher than the daily recommended intake.
+Research has shown that the oil extracted from chia seeds contains several phenolic compounds, such as tocopherols, phytosterols, and carotenoids.

 - Fun Fact: Oil extracted from chia seeds was used during ancient times as medicine to treat eye infections and stomach disorders.

-Chia seeds contain a high concentration of antioxidant compounds, which are mainly phenolic acids and flavonoids (polyphenols), including caffeic and chlorogenic acids, myricetin, quercetin and kaempferol.
+Chia seeds contain a high concentration of antioxidant compounds, mainly phenolic acids and flavonoids (polyphenols), including caffeic and chlorogenic acids, myricetin, quercetin, and kaempferol.

-- Fun Fact: Many of chia seeds' health benefits are attributed to their high content of omega-3’s and antioxidant compounds.
+- Fun Fact: Many chia seeds' health benefits are attributed to their high content of omega-3 and antioxidant compounds.

-Feed good bacteria in the gut, which helps to keep our microbiome healthy.
+Feed good gut bacteria, which helps keep our microbiome healthy.

 Chia is high in soluble dietary fiber, which forms a gel when it is soaked in liquid.
-This gel becomes fermented in the colon, where it is feasted on by good bacteria in the gut.
-These good bacteria produce SCFAs (short-chain fatty acids) as a byproduct of the fermentation.
-SCFAs play a major role in keeping our microbiome healthy and balanced with good bacteria, which means they also play a significant role in our overall health.
+This gel becomes fermented in the colon, which is feasted on by good bacteria in the gut.
+These good bacteria produce SCFAs (short-chain fatty acids) as a byproduct of fermentation.
+SCFAs play a significant role in keeping our microbiome healthy and balanced with good bacteria, which means they also play an essential role in our overall health.

 Protect the body from free radicals, aging, and cancer.

-Chia seeds are rich in antioxidant compounds like phenolic acids and flavonoids, which help to reduce inflammation and processes that can lead to the development of cancer.
-Antioxidants can also help to protect the body from other chronic diseases, including heart disease, stroke, diabetes, and neurodegenerative diseases like Alzheimer and Parkinson’s.
+Chia seeds are rich in antioxidant compounds like phenolic acids and flavonoids, which help reduce inflammation and processes that can lead to cancer development.
+Antioxidants can also help to protect the body from other chronic diseases, including heart disease, stroke, diabetes, and neurodegenerative diseases like Alzheimer's and Parkinson's.

 Improve heart health & decreases risk of heart attack and stroke.

 Chia seeds contain a high amount of dietary fiber, which helps to lower levels of bad cholesterol in the blood by binding to it, which prevents it from being absorbed.
 This is important because high blood cholesterol can lead to the narrowing of arteries, which increases our risk for heart attack and stroke.
-Chia seeds are also high in omega-3’s, which can lower high triglyceride levels (high levels can also narrow arteries and increase risk of heart attack and stroke).
-Recent research has also shown that chia proteins and bioactive peptides can block key markers that are involved in the production of cholesterol.
+Chia seeds are also high in omega-3s, which can lower elevated triglyceride levels (high levels can also narrow arteries and increase the risk of heart attack and stroke).
+Recent research has also shown that chia proteins and bioactive peptides can block critical markers involved in cholesterol production.